 5) Why do you do yoga on the beach/in the park rather than in a studio?

-I dislike to be closed into a room or studio especially if the weather is sunny and pleasant.
+I dislike being closed into a room or studio especially if the weather is sunny and pleasant.
 You are surrounded by the 5 elements of water, air, earth, fire and space and it´s a real nice sensation to feel and to connect with it outside.

 Often some people are coming from a banking sector and open a yoga studio and seem to bring all those cooperate values into their directing of the studio.
-It seems fair enough for me to apply cooperate business principles, but if you forget the yogic values you utlimately fail.
+It seems fair enough for me to apply to cooperate business principles, but if you forget the yogic values you ultimately fail.
 It is the right balance.
-I often have met more "yogic" people in places where I worked (finacne, travel, education) than yoga centres.
-Often they were not even practicing yoga.
+I often have met more "yogic" people in places where I worked (finance, travel, education) than yoga centres.
+Often they were not even practising yoga.
 It is all about which kind of human you want to be.
-In psychology it is proven that if an employer values you and appreciates your work your productivity rises.
+In psychology, it is proven that if an employer values you and appreciates your work your productivity rises.